slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"Four ways to make money: 1.
 Save people time 2.
 Save people money 3.
 Make people money 4.
 Make people happy" -- Sahil Lavingia*
 > *"Rich people buy time.
 Poor people buy stuff.
 Ambitious people buy skills.
-Lazy people buy distraction."  -- AlexHormozi@x*
+Lazy people buy distraction."  -- alexhormozi@x*
 > *"To build product, «make something people want».
 To create art, make something «you» want.
 (The best do both)."  -- Naval Ravikant*
 > *"For the most successful founders, entrepreneurship is a pursuit of creative express.ion disguised as a business pursuit."  -- rapahelz@x*
 > *"The essence of American capitalism is to allow the rapid emergence of new companies, the essence of European capitalism is to do everything so that old companies do not die."  -- Léon Blum (1932)*
 > *"We are living in an era of woke capitalism in which companies pretend to care about social justice to sell products to people who pretend to hate capitalism."  -- clayroutledge@x*
 > *"Money never starts an idea; it is the idea that starts the money."  -- William J. Cameron*
 > *"Assumptions create hypothetical people.
 Curiosity guides you to real people.
 Real people have real cash.
 Real cash is more sustainable tha hypothetical cash.
-It's no surprise that hype is fabricated from the hypothetical. (...)
+It’s no surprise that hype is fabricated from the hypothetical. (...)
 To earn your First Paying Costumer, go help somebody."  -- Morgan Housel*
 > *"Don’t work for a company you would not invest money in, because when you are working you are investing the most valuable thing you have: your time."*
 - a company is somehow a machine - alfred lin
-- if we don't like teh guy that we are going to invest, we wait an year. - delay decision -- codie sanchez
+- if we don’t like teh guy that we are going to invest, we wait an year. - delay decision -- codie_sanchez@x*

++ thejustinwelsh@x -- Business is like a marathon.
+The longer you stick around, the less crowded it gets.
++ schrodingrsbrat@x -- Entrepreneurship is gonna look a lot more like art than business because the only moat left will be taste, not technicality.
+The role of art has always been to detect the signs of cultural change—artists find creative arbitrages, saying what people think before they realize it themselves.
+So the future of consumer products depends on how well you can detect, define, and create what people want before they know it.
+Traditional market research might be less useful because most people don’t know/can’t articulate what they want—it’s up to the artistically intuitive and psychologically inclined thinkers to find the local religion or patterns of belief and desire in a given market.
+“Everywhere I go I find a poet has been there before me.”
+(Freud)

 - When I was younger I moved to China to teach English.
 I got paid $15 an hour to teach a class.
 A friend of mine went to China at the same time.
 He instead offered classes to business people for $20/hour for a class of 5. $100/hour.
 Same product, different offer, different result.
 - the real growth happens through Merge and aquisitions.